 Most recently his work has been seen on multiple occasions in the NY Jazz Choreography Project, the Choreographer's Canvas (NYC), and VelocityDC Dance Festival in Washington DC.
 In Los Angeles Bob presented his work in Jazz Dance LA at the Japan-American Theatre, Spectrum Dance in LA at the Ivar Theatre in Hollywood, and at the Gypsy Dance Awards Show held at the Beverly Hilton Hotel honoring Gregory Hines, Joel Gray, June Haver, and Rita Moreno.
 His evening length dance theatre piece Empty Sky…The Rising, set to twelve songs by Bruce Springsteen, debuted in 2005 at the Two River Theatre in NJ.

 Bob's dance approach is mainly influenced by the jazz dance pioneer Matt Mattox and his freestyle jazz dance method.
 Over the years Bob's students have enjoyed great success - dancing on Broadway, in films, music videos, ballet companies, in Las Vegas, on the Academy Awards show, and as finalists in the shows So You Think You Can Dance and Step Up and Dance (Bravo network).
-Bob's most recent teaching was as invited jazz dance specialist for the Boris Eifman Dance Academy and the new Phil LaDuca Broadway Dance Center, both in St Petersburg, Russia, in a trip sponsored by the US State Dept/Embassy.
+Bob's recent teaching was as invited jazz dance specialist for the Boris Eifman Dance Academy and the new Phil LaDuca Broadway Dance Center, both in St Petersburg, Russia, in a trip sponsored by the US State Dept/Embassy.
+Most recently he was an invited faculty member of the Dance Theatre of Harlem Summer Intensive in Rockville, Maryland, and a teacher/choreographer for National Dance Day held at the Kennedy Center in Washington DC.
 Nationally, Bob has given master classes at Northwestern University, Carnegie Mellon University, New York University, Hunter College, and Southern Methodist University; and has given classes in NYC at Broadway Dance Center, STEPS, Peridance, New Dance Group Arts Center, Dance New Amsterdam, DanceSpace, and Manhattan Movement and Arts Center.

 Bob holds the M.A. in Individualized Study (Jazz Dance) from the Gallatin School of New York University.
 He has held professorships at Illinois State University, Western Kentucky University, Shenandoah University, Radford University, and the University of California, Irvine where he was appointed head of jazz dance.
 At Stephens College in Missouri, Bob served as Associate Professor and Chairperson of the Dance Department.
+Bob is currently an Adjunct Professor of Jazz Dance at Marymount Manhattan College in New York City.
 Since 2003 he has been an invited member of the Advisory Board of Dance Teacher magazine.

 Bob is also known as an author on jazz dance, and his writings have been published in Dance Chronicle, Dance Magazine, Dance Teacher, Dancer, and in the anthology Jazz Dance - A History of its Roots and Branches.
 His book Image of Perfection: The Freestyle Dance of Matt Mattox is available at the iBookstore, while his compendium Comments on Jazz Dance 1996-2014 is available at the iBookstore and in paperback at Amazon.